Burt Lancaster: Political activism

 Lancaster was a vocal supporter of progressive and liberal political causes.
 He frequently spoke out in support of racial and other minorities.
 As a result, he was often a target of FBI investigations.
 He was named in President Richard Nixon's 1973 "Enemies List".

 A vocal opponent of the Vietnam War, he helped pay for the successful defense of a soldier accused of "fragging" (i.e., murdering) another soldier during war-time.
 In 1968, Lancaster actively supported the presidential candidacy of anti-war Senator Eugene McCarthy of Minnesota, and frequently spoke on his behalf during the Democratic primaries.

 Lancaster was also active in anti-death penalty activism.
 He campaigned heavily for George McGovern in the 1972 United States presidential election.

 In 1985, Lancaster joined the fight against AIDS after fellow movie star Rock Hudson contracted the disease.
 Lancaster delivered Hudson's last words at the Commitment to Life fundraiser at a time when the stigma surrounding AIDS was at its height.
-He was the only major male star who attended.

 Of his political opinions, frequent co-star Tony Curtis said: "Here's this great big aggressive guy that looks like a ding-dong athlete playing these big tough guys and he has the soul of—who were those first philosophers of equality?—Socrates, Plato.
 He was a Greek philosopher with a sense that everybody was equal."

 Actor and SAG president Ed Asner said he showed everybody in Hollywood "how to be a liberal with balls".